 Studio monitors are usually referred to by the cone size of the main driver speaker, like 5-inch or 8-inch.
 For example, a “5-inch monitor” refers to a monitor with a 5-inch woofer cone and is probably closer to 7.5 inches wide including the speaker box.
 You’ll also often see a tweeter size listed, such as 3/4-inch or 1-inch.
 Simply put, larger monitors generally mean more overall sound output, but you’ll want to check out the Sound Pressure Level (SPL) rating for the monitor to get a better idea of just how loud it can get.
 Every 10 decibels (dB) of SPL effectively doubles the volume in the room.
 If there are two monitor pairs, one with 100dB and the other with 110dB peak Sound Pressure Level (SPL), the one with 110dB SPL is twice as loud.
 A good rule of thumb is that a 5- or 6-inch monitor pair is probably enough for a 10×10 room with normal ceilings, so larger rooms will usually need an 8-inch or more.
 A smaller room might be able to get away with 3- or 4-inch monitors, however with smaller monitors you typically sacrifice a lot of low-end response.
 Speaking of which…

 As if that wasn’t confusing enough, let’s throw in frequency.
 A monitor will typically have two measures listed: the frequency range, and the frequency response, expressed in Hertz (Hz).
 The frequency range is the threshold within which the speaker can produce sounds at -10dB of SPL, and the frequency response is the range that it can emit sounds within 3dB of SPL.
-So a monitor with 37Hz-24kHz frequency range is capable of producing sounds that are just above the lower threshold of human hearing all the way to 4kHz above the upper range, but only at about half of the speaker’s rated volume.
+So a monitor with 37Hz-24kHz frequency range is capable of producing sounds that are just above the lower threshold of human hearing all the way to 4kHz above the high end range, but only at about half of the speaker’s rated volume.
 That same monitor could have a frequency response of 45Hz to 20kHz at +/-3dB, which more closely reflects the usable range within your room.

 Frequency response should be an important consideration in your purchase.
 Some monitors, especially smaller ones, aren’t capable of producing enough low-end energy to nail down a solid mix without adding a subwoofer, especially if you’re mixing tracks in bass-heavy genres.
 In this article I have skipped over the cheaper monitors without a solid bass response because I don’t see them as a good investment, and feel you’d be better served mixing in headphones until you can afford a quality pair of monitors.